-Insights 1.17.17
+Insights 2.08.17

-In a widely expected move, the U.S. Supreme Court just agreed to settle a dispute about whether employers can use mandatory class action waivers with their workers.
-The decision, which should be issued by June 2017, will provide clarity to a topic that has become increasingly muddled over the past year.
-Employers will spend the next several months with their fingers crossed hoping the decision falls in their favor.
+When the U.S. Supreme Court announced several weeks ago it would settle a dispute about whether employers can use mandatory class action waivers with their workers, most expected a final decision by June 2017.
+Employers were prepared to spend the next several months with their fingers crossed hoping the decision would fall in their favor, seeking clarity to a topic that has become increasingly muddled over the past year.